ijayhub/fun-travel/README.md

 project_title: Tour Web App

-project_description: This is an app that displays places you can visit for relaxation.
+project_description: This website has a landing page and allows you to navigate to a section that shows places to visit for relaxation.

 <p align="right">(<a href="#top">back to top</a>)</p>